apache/parquet-java/.github/PULL_REQUEST_TEMPLATE.md

 ### Style
 - [ ] My contribution adheres to the code style guidelines and Spotless passes.
-    - To apply the necessary changes, run the spotless:apply goal in Maven
+    - To apply the necessary changes, run `mvn spotless:apply -Pvector-plugins`

 ### Documentation